skippyr/libtmk/README.md

 ## ❡ Help

-If you need help about this project, open a new issue in its [issues page](https://github.com/skippyr/libtdk/issues) or send me an [e-mail](mailto:skippyr.developer@gmail.com) describing what is going on.
+If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/libtdk/issues) or send me an [e-mail](mailto:skippyr.developer@gmail.com) describing what is going on.

 ## ❡ Contributing

 This project is open to review and possibly accept contributions, specially fixes and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/libtdk/pulls) or to my [e-mail](mailto:skippyr.developer@gmail.com).

-By contributing to this project, you must agree to license your work under the same license that the project uses.
+By contributing to this project, you agree to license your work under the same license that the project uses.

 ## ❡ License

 This project is licensed under the BSD-3-Clause License.
-Refer to the LICENSE file that comes in its source code for license and copyright details.
+Refer to the `LICENSE` file that comes in its source code for license and copyright details.

+&ensp;
+<p align="center"><sup><strong>≥v≥v&ensp;Here Are Dragons!&ensp;≥v≥</strong><br />Made with love by skippyr <3</sup></p>